MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/android.md

 Required permissions are automatically merged into your app's manifest by the SDK.

-None of these permissions require user approval at runtime, those are all install time permissions.
+None of these permissions require user approval at runtime, they are all install time permissions.

 ## Analytics data doesn't show up in the portal